Jan21493/Linkplay/README.md

 ## Allow own shell scripts in cgi-bin
 By default the cgi-bin directory is read-only, but there is a way to make it writable to be able to install own shell scripts on the device.
 See [Allow own shell scripts in cgi-bin](/cgi-bin.md)

+## Discover undocumented commands
+By sniffing the communication between the 4steam app and the player, you may find new commands that are not documented so far.
+See [Sniff TLS communication between 4Stream app an player](/sniff-tls.md)